ome/omero-documentation/omero/developers/Web/CreateApp.rst

 saved back there.
 You will notice that the models.py files in each app are empty.

-All official OMERO applications can be installed from :pypi:`Python Package Index <>`.
+All official OMERO applications can be installed from `PyPI`_.

 Getting set up
 --------------